16 Best Things to Do in Hunstanton

 You don’t need to worry about bringing food along when you go to Hunstanton.
 There are plenty of stands along the promenade to grab a bite.
 In Old Hunstanton, there is the Beach Café.

-If you are bringing your dog, Old Hunstanton allows dogs all year, but there are some restrictions at New Hunstanton beach during the summer months.
+If you are bringing your dog, Old Hunstanton allows dogs all year, but there are some restrictions at the main Hunstanton beach during the summer months.
 Dogs are not permitted from the power boat ramp (near Searles) to the northern end of the Promenade from 10th April until 31st October.
 You need to keep dogs on a lead on the Promenade, the Green, and the Esplanade Gardens.

 #2 Go to the Sea Life Centre